Jill Latiano: Career

 Latiano began her career in 1999 as a dancer for the New York Knicks.
 From 2003 to 2005, she was the host of the NYC Media series Fashion in Focus.
 She made her acting debut in an episode of Sex and the City in 2004.
 She has guest starred in Rescue Me, CSI: NY, Ugly Betty, Drake & Josh, Moonlight, and Community.
 She appeared in the films Epic Movie (2007), Lower Learning (2008), Fired Up (2009), and the psychological thriller Kalamity (2010).

 She also has produced multiple documentary films of varying impact, including GMO OMG, which spread the assertion that the use of genetically modified organisms in food production is harmful to children, as well as The Devil We Know, investigating DuPont's cover-ups of the harmful effects of PFAS it was releasing into West Virginia communities' groundwater.

 Personal life

 Latiano married Glenn Howerton on September 5, 2009.
 She also guest starred in Howerton's series It's Always Sunny in Philadelphia, playing a love interest to his character in the episode "The D.E.N.N.I.S.
 System".
 They have two children.

-Her father Bob Latiano died in 2016 at the age of 71 and the eighth episode of the twelfth season of It's Always Sunny in Philadelphia was dedicated in his memory.